ryman1/keeweb-wiki/iOS.md

 # Blacklist

-Don't download and use these apps for iOS:
+Don't download or use these apps for iOS:

 - MiniKeePass: abandoned, probably has issues
 - KeePass: they simply stole the name, it's something else